guptayush2112/Project-ALU-/README.md

 ## Testbench Simulation:

 After completing the coding and writing the testbench as well, the ALU testbench for Structural model was now simulated using the Xilinx ISim as shown in the two images below.

+For the Testbench Design, X and Y were taken initially as 0000100010 and 00001010
 </p>

 <p align="center">